JakubIllner/file-loader/README.md

 ## JSON_LOAD

-`JSON_LOAD` is a PLSQL library (package) for reading JSON documents from object store to target JSON Collection Table.
+`JSON_LOAD` is a PLSQL library (package) for reading JSON documents from object store and inserting them to target JSON Collection Table.
 The package expects the source JSON files are stored in object store in JSON Lines format, with every JSON document on a single line.
 One file may contain one or more JSON documents, separated by newlines.

 ### Procedures and Functions